 Is TikTok the ultimate Zuck slayer?
 Yes, says TikTok Boom.
 Will that crown the app as global winner?
 The answer is less clear with competition coming from long-form video a la YouTube in the West and Chinese short-form video apps including Kuaishou, coming from the East.

-TikTok Boom: China’s Dynamite App and the Superpower Race for Social Media is published today by Canbury.
+TikTok Boom: China’s Dynamite App and the Superpower Race for Social Media is published today by Canbury Press.